 In Humanities students will have the opportunity to actively engage in 21st century skills through learning activities that encourage critical thinking and problem-solving, social and cultural awareness.
-Students will actively participate in collaborative learning and be given opportunities to show initiative, be self-directed and develop the foundational literacy skills of ICT, financial, cultural and civic literacy.
+Students will actively participate in collaborative learning and be given opportunities to show initiative, be self-directed and develop the foundational literacy skills of ICT, financial and civic literacy.

 Year 8 Humanities is the study of History, Geography, Economics and Civics and Citizenship.

-Throughout the course of the year, students will cover each of these topics with specific investigations into the following:
+Throughout the course of the year, students will investigate: